In the Torah world of recent generations, a true revolution has taken place.

 Long at the beginning

-To build a truly independent learner, one must return to the basics:
+To truly build an independent learner, one must return to the basics:

 This requires: